viamrobotics/docs/docs/tutorials/light-up.md

 ## Software requirements

-The following software is used in this tutorial:
+You will use the following software in this tutorial:

 - [Python 3.8 or newer](https://www.python.org/downloads/)
 - [`viam-server`](/installation/install/)